-In this video, we'll look at the tools Excel provides for managing named ranges.
+In this video we'll look at the tools that Excel provides for managing named ranges.

 You can also edit an existing named range with the Edit button.
-Note that all formulas that use that name will be updated automatically to use the the new name.
+Note that if you change the name of a named range, all formulas that use that name will be updated automatically to use the new name.

-Notice that if you only need to update the reference for a named range, you don't need to click edit.
-You can just select the named range in the list, and modify the reference in the "refers to" box below.
+Notice that if you only need to update the reference to a named range, you don't need to click Edit.
+You can just select the named range in the list, and modify the reference in the "Refers to" box below.

-This is static list, so it won't change as you add or edit named ranges.
-When you use this feature, make sure that you select a cell with empty cells below and to the right, so you don't actually overrite important data.
+This is a static list, so it won't change as you add or update named ranges.
+When you use this feature, make sure that you select a cell with empty cells below and to the right, so that you don't accidentally overwrite important data.